Ashwin-S-Nambiar/ashlog/content/notes/Spotify Now Playing Widget.md

 ![Spotify widget showing currently playing track with album artwork](./assets/spotify-now-playing-active.png)

-*The component in its full glory - displaying "I Really Want to Stay at Your House" by Rosa Walton.
-Notice the clean layout with the album art, track title and artist name indicating it's live data.
+*Displaying "I Really Want to Stay at Your House" by Rosa Walton.
+Shows the album art, track title and artist name indicating it's live data.
 The album artwork is clickable and takes you directly to the song on Spotify.*

 </div>